 “Should we start working on a letter of agreement?”

 Spending too much time with unqualified prospects will put a lid on your income.
 Influencers can hide behind fancy titles… like a manager, analyst, or buyer.
 But the titles are often meaningless… they can’t engage your services without approval from higher up.
 Determining authority doesn’t have to be tricky.
-Real decision makers have titles that begin with the letter C… CEO, COO, CIO, CFO, etc. They may also be V.P.s or divisional heads in large companies.
-Other than by some LinkedIn research you’ve done, here are some questions to ask to help you determine the extent of someone’s authority…
+Real decision-makers often have titles that begin with the letter C… CEO, COO, CIO, CFO, etc. They may also be V.P.s or divisional heads in large companies.
+In addition to any LinkedIn research you’ve done, here are some questions to ask to help you determine the extent of someone’s authority…

 “Who, in addition to yourself, who will be involved in making the decision to retain my services?”

 “If others would be involved, would it make sense for us to schedule a call or meeting with them?”